 Small projects aim at facilitating easier access to the Programme, in particular for those partners that have not previously participated in the Programme, including Interreg BSR 2014-2020.
-Public authorities and non-governmental organisations (NGOs) are encouraged to apply for small projects.
-Other types of organisations can participate as project partners as well.
+The small project instrument supports, in particular, cooperation between the public authorities and/ or non-governmental organisations (NGOs).
 The partners are encouraged to develop practical and durable outputs and solutions to tackle the challenges that are in line with one of the Programme objectives.
 Pilot activities and development of solutions are not obligatory in small projects.
 However, the activities need to go beyond pure networking and knowledge exchange.
-Small projects should increase capacity of the target groups to deal with the identified challenges during and after the end of the project implementation.
+Small projects should increase the capacity of the target groups to deal with the identified challenges during and after the end of the project implementation.